At present, Iran is subject to a “Do Not Travel” advisory, and travel is not currently possible.

 Following an early breakfast, it is time to continue your walk.
 Walking for around 4 hours before stopping for lunch, later this afternoon we will reach our next camp site which is not too far from the beautiful Lar Lake.

-Heavy rainfall and snowfall in the area result in pure natural fresh water which forms permanent springs, streams and river to this lake.
-This area is well known in for its natural poppy fields which cover a vast area around the lake in the spring and also for its exclusive red dotted trout fish.
+Heavy rainfall and snowfall in the area result in pure natural fresh water which forms permanent springs, streams and rivers to this lake.
+This area is well known in for its natural poppy fields which cover a vast area around the lake in the spring and for its exclusive red dotted trout fish.
 If the weather is warm, feel free to take a swim.
 (B,L,D)

 At dawn and after breakfast, walk along the lake to reach Div Asiab before returning to Tehran after lunch.
 This evening, transfer to the airport for your flight to Shiraz.
 Upon arrival, we will be met and transferred to our hotel.
 (B,L,D)

-2 nights at Elysee Hotel or similar
+Overnight – Elysee Hotel or similar

 It is time to explore Shiraz – the heart of Fars province, the cradle of Persian civilisation.
 You will visit Persepolis, which is probably the most impressive pre-Islamic monument in Iran, with its astonishing columns, ceremonial staircases, chambers and stunning reliefs celebrating the triumphs of the Achaemenids.
 You will also visit the necropolis of Naqsh-e Rostam near, the burial place of Achaemenids emperors.
 You will then drive back to Shiraz for a stroll through the Bazaar and a visit to the tomb of the great Iranian poet, Hafiz.
 (B,L,D)

-This morning, following breakfast, you will be transferred to stay with a nomad tribe in the Kohgiluyeh and Boyer Ahmad province.
+This morning, following breakfast, you will be transferred to Yasuj (176 km).
 This area is famous for its natural beauty of thick oak, Persian turpentine and maple forests, and is home to various nomadic tribes.
-This province has come to be known as the ‘Nature Capital’ of Iran because of its lush vegetation, fertile soil and scenic waterfalls.
-It is also a wonderful place to witness wildlife and there are many eco tourism projects now starting in this area to help protect it.
+The city has come to be known as the Nature Capital of Iran because of its lush vegetation, fertile soil and scenic waterfalls.
+It is also a wonderful place to witness wildlife and there are many eco-tourism projects now starting in this area to protect it.

 Enjoy visiting the nomads of this region.
 You have the opportunity to experience their daily life, taste the traditional food such as Nan-e Baleat, a dark brown traditional bread made from acorn flour, Sholeh Massi, a soup made with dough (Persian yogurt drink), rice, pennyroyal and caramelised onion, served with fresh local butter and perhaps Ash-e Kardeh, a soup made with a local herb named Kardin (Biarum bovei) that is marinated in lime juice and cooked with rice and wheat.
 (B,L,D)

-Overnight Nomad Camp
+Overnight – Nomad camp

 Depart this morning for a full day drive to Yazd, (385 km), during which you will pass through the Zagros mountains which offer breathtaking landscapes.
 En-route, you will visit Abarkuh, a small town which has some fine examples of the early Islamic architecture and is home to the Abarkuh Cypress, a magnificent centuries old tree.
 Yazd itself is a spectacular desert town.
 With its quaint winding alley ways and traditional mud-brick houses, it is sure to be one of your highlights.
 (B,L,D)

-Overnight at Moshir Garden Hotel or similar
+Overnight – Moshir Garden Hotel or similar

 Yazd has been the centre of Zoroastrian culture so your day covers the Fire Temple and towers of silence.
-In the afternoon, stroll through the old town visiting its historical sites: the stunning Friday Mosque, Amir Chachmaq
+In the afternoon, stroll through the old town visiting its historical sites: the stunning Friday Mosque, Amir Chachmaq Square and Pavilion and the magnificent Dolat Abad Garden with its unique wind tower.
+(B,L,D)

-Overnight at Moshir Garden Hotel or similar
+Overnight – Moshir Garden Hotel or similar

-Another early morning start for the 322 km drive to Esfahan.
+Another early morning start for the 322 km drive to Isfahan (Esfahan).
 Travel through some stark yet mysterious deserts with surprise hamlets of civilisation scattered through this almost desolate region.
 Enjoy a break in the journey at Narin Castle, the caravansary complex in Meybod, about 55 km outside Yazd.
 Your next stop is the small town of Nain, the town which gave its name to one of the finest carpets.
 Nain is home to one of the earliest and most beautiful mosques.
 Continuing onwards to Esfahan, you will arrive in the early evening.

-Esfahan’s profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city, and the many artisans working here underpin its reputation as a living museum of traditional culture.
+Isfahan’s profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city, and the many artisans working here underpin its reputation as a living museum of traditional culture.
 Walking through the historic bazaar, over the picturesque bridges and across the Unesco-listed central square are sure to be highlights of your holiday.
 (B,L,D)

 Overnight at Bekhradi Hotel or similar